Evaluating the Limits of QAOA Parameter Transfer at High-Rounds on Sparse Ising Models With Geometrically Local Cubic Terms: Introduction

 Here we show through extensive numerical simulation some of the favorable characteristics of parameter transfer, and some of the limitations.
 More precisely, we use QAOA parameters trained on small, statevector simulation-addressable problem instances to execute full scale QAOA runs on several IBM quantum processors.
 Finally, we validate the QAOA angle performance using extensive tensor network simulations, in particular PEPS (Projected Entangled Pair States).
-The QAOA circuits and problem optimization problems that we use in this study are carefully designed to be extremely hardware compatible to the heavy-hex graph and are therefore very NISQ-friendly, see~\cite{pelofske2023short, pelofske2023qavsqaoa}.
+The QAOA circuits and optimization problems that we use in this study are carefully designed to be extremely hardware compatible to the heavy-hex graph and are therefore very NISQ-computer-friendly see refs~\cite{pelofske2023short, pelofske2023qavsqaoa}.
+The sparsity of the variable connections in these optimization problem instances makes them an excellent test case for studying fundamental algorithmic engineering questions about QAOA.
+In this case, we are focusing on \emph{high QAOA depth parameter transfer}.

 Previous studies have performed NISQ-hardware simulations of relatively small-scale optimization problems using approximate digital quantum optimization algorithms.
 Ref.~\cite{romero2024biasfielddigitizedcounterdiabaticquantum} used variational digitized counterdiabatic quantum optimization to sample problems with higher order terms, on a $156$ qubit IBM quantum processor.
 Refs.~\cite{pelofske2023short, pelofske2023qavsqaoa} used the quantum approximate optimization algorithm to sample $127$ variable problems with higher order terms on a $127$ IBM superconducting qubit processor -- and Ref.~\cite{pelofske2024scaling} then extended this up to a $414$ qubit IBM QPU (Quantum Processing Unit).
 Ref.~\cite{pelofske2023high} simulated QAOA for sampling MAX-3-SAT problems for up to $22$ variables up to depth $p=2$, and $10$ variables for up to depth $p=20$ using trapped ion quantum processors.
 Ref.~\cite{Sack_2024} sampled maximum cut on random 3-regular graphs for up to $p=2$ using the IBM QPUs.
 Ref.~\cite{shaydulin2023qaoancdotpgeq200} sampled up to $32$ variable maximum cut problems on random 3-regular graphs, for up to $p=11$, using a trapped ion quantum processor.
 In regards specifically to applying QAOA using parameter transfer, the largest scale previous study was ref.~\cite{pelofske2024scaling}, which was able to provide high-quality angles for up to QAOA depth $5$ on $127$-qubit sparse Ising model instances -- in this study, we go well beyond that up to depth $49$ and $156$-qubit instances, using a broader ensemble of QAOA angles.